-Funds in the registry unclaimed for more than two (2) years shall be transferred, with the approval of the Court, to the Treasury.
+Funds in the registry unclaimed for more than two (2) years five (5) years, or six (6) years if the funds represent the unclaimed wages or proceeds from the sale of the unclaimed effects of a deceased seaman, shall be transferred, with the approval of the Court, to the Treasury.
 They may be withdrawn from the Treasury by the claimant pursuant to the procedure set forth in 28 U.S.C. § 2042.